-European students are able to provide this evidence in a number of ways (please the following link http://www.glyndwr.ac.uk/en/Europeanstudents/entryrequirements/ for details), including IELTS.
+European students are able to provide this evidence in a number of ways (please see academic-entry-requirements for details), including IELTS.

-International students are required to provide an English Language Certificate which meets the requirements of the University (please see the following link http://www.glyndwr.ac.uk/en/Internationalstudents/EntryandEnglishLanguageRequirements/ for details).
+International students are required to provide an English Language Certificate which meets the requirements of the University (please see English-language-requirements for details).